 The Access Control section allows you to control access in and out of your network.
-Use this feature as Parental Controls to only grant access to approved sites, limit web access based on time or dates, and/or block access from applications like P2P utilities or games.
+Use this feature as "Parental Controls" to only grant access to approved sites, limit web access based on time or dates, and/or block access from applications like P2P utilities or games.

-Add Policy: Click the Add Policy button to start the Access Control Wizard.
+Add Policy: First, click the Enable Access Control box.
+Next, click the Add Policy button to start the Access Control Wizard.